 The nine day festival of Navaratri, season of rejoicing and celebration, is a combination of many concepts, but the most common theme is the victory of good over evil.
-This year the festival starts on September 21st and ends on September 30, 2017.
+This year the festival starts on October 9th and ends on s October 18th.

 The most significant part of Navaratri is the setting up of “Kolu” or “Golu”.
 Dolls (mostly of various gods and goddesses in Hindu pantheon) are arranged in wooden steps (now available in steel also) in a prescribed order.